Africa Partnership Station

 Africa Partnership Station (or APS) is an international initiative developed by United States Naval Forces Europe-Africa, which works cooperatively with U.S. and international partners to improve maritime safety and security in Africa as part of US Africa Command's Security Cooperation program.

-Africa Partnership Station, or APS, is a strategic program designed to build the skills, expertise and professionalism of African militaries, coast guards and mariners.
-APS is not limited to one ship or platform nor is it delivered only at certain times.
+The strategic program is designed to build skills, expertise, and professionalism of African militaries, coast guards, and mariners.
+APS is not limited to one ship or platform, nor is it delivered only at certain times.
 The program is delivered in many forms including ship visits, aircraft visits, training teams, and Seabee construction projects throughout most of the year.
 APS is part of a long-term commitment on the part of all participating nations and organizations from Africa, the United States, Europe, and South America.

 APS activities consist of joint exercises, port visits, hands-on practical courses, professional training and community outreach with the coastal nations of Africa.
 The focus is on building maritime capacity of the nations and increasing the level of cooperation between them to improve maritime safety and security.
 The goal is to improve the ability of the nations involved to extend the rule of law within their territorial waters and exclusive economic zones and better combat illegal fishing, human smuggling, drug trafficking, oil theft and piracy.
 APS also works to increase maritime safety by teaching skills that enhance a nation's ability to respond to mariners in distress.

 The first APS deployment was from November 2007 to April 2008.
 Countries visited included Senegal, Togo, Ghana, São Tomé and Príncipe, Cameroon, Liberia, Gabon, and Equatorial Guinea and included USS Fort McHenry (LSD-43) and HSV Swift, with an international staff embarked in Fort McHenry.
 The time in between major deployments was covered by mobile training team visits, maritime patrol aircraft exercises and port visits by individual naval vessels.

 During the summer and fall of 2008 two ships began what was at the time called a LEDET, or Law Enforcement Detachment.
 These ships were US Coast Guard Cutter Dallas (USCGC Dallas (WHEC-716)) and USS Leyte Gulf (CG-55).
 These missions were designed to bring African law enforcement officials onboard US ships, in concert with Coast Guard personnel, in order to conduct the first real-time operations, building upon the many skills and capabilities acquired on previous training visits.